 Con: Lack of Inputs & Outputs

-With fewer input/output options, challenges may come when wanting to give your musician a seperate headphone mix if your interface does not have 2 independent headphone amps or 4 line outputs.
-The last thing you want is to go through a recording session having to listen to a vocal 10 dB louder than everything, because you’re stuck sharing the same mix as the singer.
+With fewer input/output options, challenges may arise when you want to give your musician a separate headphone mix if your interface does not have two independent headphone amps or four line outputs.
+The last thing you want is to go through a recording session having to listen to a vocal 10 dB louder than everything else because you’re stuck sharing the same mix as the singer.